IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 funs <- Filter(is.function, objs)
 ```

 Use it to answer the following questions:

 a.
 Which base function has the most arguments?

-    a.
+b.
 How many base functions have no arguments?
-What's special about those
+What's special about those functions?
-       functions?

-    a.
+c.
 How could you adapt the code to find all primitive functions?

 **A5.** The provided code is the following: